 They are held at Russells Hall Hospital in the Clinical Education Centre in South Block.
 The sessions last about two hours.
 There is also an opportunity to ask questions as a group or on an individual basis.
 Staff can attend as well for awareness and information of services available if they are looking after cancer patients.

 All information and the PowerPoints that are presented at these events are available to view here.

 Online Support and resources for health and wellbeing

-Below you will see some videos on a variety of topics and support that is available.
+Below you will see some video and website links on a variety of topics and support that is available.
 These are here to help support you to stay well with cancer.
-Please click on the below videos to view them:

 A short introduction to Mindfulness.
 Mindfulness can help us to relax and stay focused if we are feeling overwhelmed.
 It is a very useful technique to practice: